 Home Manual–> The Herbal Medicine-Maker’s Handbook

 1. Herbal Tea.
 Some herbs are meant to be ingested and brewing a strong tea is a good way to do this, especially for cough and colds as a warm tea will help soothe an irritated throat like little else.
-Some of our favorite medicinal herbs and those recommend by readers for this method include echinacea, licorice root (7 herbs for natural remedies for the cautions of this herb), ginger, lemon, and sage.
+Some of our favorite medicinal herbs and those recommended by readers for this method include echinacea, licorice root (7 herbs for natural remedies for the cautions of this herb), ginger, lemon, and sage.

 There are a few ways to make your tea, you can use fresh or dried leaves.

 Fresh leaves: Rinse fresh herb leaves under cold running water and place about three large leaves in the bottom of a cup.
-Pour hot water over and allow to seep for up to 7 minutes.
+Pour hot water over and allow to steep for up to 7 minutes.

 Dried leaves: A tea ball (I use this stainless steel tea ball all the time and even have put spices in it when making jams or brines) or infuser works the best when using dried leaves.
-Fill your tea ball with dried leaves and pour hot water over and allow to seep for about 7 minutes, or to your desired strength.
+Fill your tea ball with dried leaves and pour hot water over and allow to steep for about 7 minutes, or to your desired strength.

 Many people like a cup of chamomile tea at bedtime.

-For therapeutic use I’ll put some raw honey in my warm tea if I have a cough, otherwise I prefer not to add sugar, but if it needs some sweetness, then I use a few drops of this Stevia Extract.
+For therapeutic use I’ll put some raw honey in my warm tea if I have a cough, otherwise, I prefer not to add sugar, but if it needs some sweetness, then I use a few drops of this Stevia Extract.
 I don’t detect any bitter or weird after taste and have been using it for over a year now, I even use it when making sauces… shhh, don’t tell my kids, they can’t tell the difference.

 2. Herbal Poultice.
-This is where you take the leaves (or sometimes root of the plant) and place them into a piece of gauze or muslin, apply to the affected area (feel like I’m at work typing out prescription instructions with that one) and leave it on for the preferred duration of time.
+This is where you take the leaves (or sometimes root of the plant) and place them into a piece of gauze or muslin, apply to the affected area (feel like I’m at work typing out prescription instructions with that one), and leave it on for the preferred duration of time.

 There are two ways to make a poultice, one is using the leaves and roots raw and the other is heating them.

-For a hot poultice: Take the leaves/roots and place them in a saucepan with a double ratio of water to herb (example 1/4 cup herbs to 1/2 cup water), bring to a simmer and cook for a couple of minutes.
+For a hot poultice: Take the leaves/roots and place them in a saucepan with a double ratio of water to the herb (example 1/4 cup herbs to 1/2 cup water), bring to a simmer, and cook for a couple of minutes.
 For more information on this method check out how to make an herbal poultice and compress tutorial here.

 You’ll want to use gauze or a breathable fabric over your poultice to keep the poultice in place and to help protect your clothing.

-A decoction is when you boil the smashed or chopped herb, root, or sometimes bark in water for and allow it to boil and seep for sometime, so basically, the extended hot water bath version of an infusion.
+A decoction is when you boil the smashed or chopped herb, root, or sometimes bark in water for and allow it to boil and seep for some time, so basically, the extended hot water bath version of an infusion.

 4. Syrup.
 I have to say if you have children or picky finicky people in your household, then a syrup will probably be your easiest option as far as compliance goes.
-Medicinal syrups are shelf stable and last longer than infusions or decoctions, which means you can make them ahead of time so when you’re not feeling up to par, you don’t have to deal with making something, it’ll be ready to go.
+Medicinal syrups are shelf-stable and last longer than infusions or decoctions, which means you can make them ahead of time so when you’re not feeling up to par, you don’t have to deal with making something, it’ll be ready to go.